Ultrase MT 12 Side Effects

 Generic Name: pancrelipase

-Note: This page contains side effects data for the generic drug pancrelipase.
-It is possible that some of the dosage forms included below may not apply to the brand name Ultrase MT 12.
+Note: This document contains side effect information about pancrelipase.
+Some of the dosage forms listed on this page may not apply to the brand name Ultrase MT 12.

 For the Consumer

-As well as its needed effects, pancrelipase (the active ingredient contained in Ultrase MT 12) may cause some unwanted effects.
+Along with its needed effects, pancrelipase (the active ingredient contained in Ultrase MT 12) may cause some unwanted effects.
 Although not all of these side effects may occur, if they do occur they may need medical attention.

 - Blood in the urine